Man, oh man, I just can't, you know, I am not allowed even the slightest error.

 Gay doesn't connote sex.

-When you start talking about gay men or gay women, you're not you're not talking about the kind of sex they have.
+When you start talking about gay men or gay women, you're not talking about the kind of sex they have.

-I mean, it's understood and known, but it's it doesn't connote it.
+I mean, it's understood and known, but it doesn't connote it.

 Lesbian doesn't use the word sex, but homosexual does.

-And homosexual also contains HO, which is an old derogatory that used to be around.
+And homosexual also contains homo, which is an old derogatory that used to be around.

 And he's right about that.

-Homo used to be a uh an insulting derogatory word.
+Homo used to be an insulting, derogatory word.

 So he said they want to have that idea there.

-Lackoff says that those of you who describe homosexuals as homosexuals are actually saying they're not normal and their sex isn't normal and their family isn't normal and it's going against God.
+Lakoff says that those of you who describe homosexuals as homosexuals are actually saying they're not normal and their sex isn't normal and their family isn't normal and they're going against God.

-Now, if here's what lackoff means, I'm sure.
+Now, if, here's what Lakoff means, I'm sure.

 If there were an obvious gay public official that were being discussed, say on this program, and if I described this person as a man who likes to have sex with other men, I would be ripped to no end, right?

-If I used, if I said picking, that doesn't matter who it is, it's just if a known figure who's gay.
+If I used, if I said, pick a net, it doesn't matter who it is, it's just a known figure who's gay.

 I don't know.

-They would and Lakkoff's point is that when sex, any notion of sex enters the thought process, when homosexuality, homosexuals lose.
+And Lakoff's point is that when sex, any notion of sex enters the thought process, when they homosexuality, homosexuals lose.

 So the word gay is used, and homosexuals are not.

-So where this is going to end up, what they're then gonna do, they're gonna go out and they're gonna look at Republican candidates.
+So where this is going to end up, what they're then going to do, they're going to go out and they're going to look at Republican candidates.

 This is what this means.

-They're gonna look at Republican, probably running for state Senate someplace, or state legislature who calls gays homosexuals, and they're gonna harp on this guy as the next Todd Aken.
+They're going to look at Republican, probably running for state senate someplace, a state legislature who calls gays homosexuals, and they're going to harp on this guy as the next Todd Aiken.

 And it's just indicative here.